BerryCloud/xapi-java/README.md

 </dependency>
 ```

-... and you can customize the validation rules using the following boolean properties:
+### Configuration

+The xAPI Model Spring Boot Autoconfigure has a Spring AutoConfiguration bean which picks up the following properties:

 | Property                                  | Description                                                                |
 | ----------------------------------------- | -------------------------------------------------------------------------- |